jazeved0/jazevedo.me/_projects/risk-game/index.md

 type: Web App Development
 shortTitle: Risk
 title: "CS 2340 Scala Project: Risk"
-description: Scala Play + Vue.js web application providing online Risk, produced for CS 2340 with Professor Simpkins
+description: Scala/Play + Vue.js web application providing online Risk, produced for CS 2340 with Professor Simpkins
-lead: "At a high level, the frontend is built with Vue.js and HTML Canvases, while the backend is built with Scala Play and Akka.
+lead: "The frontend is built with Vue.js and HTML Canvases, leveraging the Javascript canvas library <a href=\"https://konvajs.org/\" target=\"_blank\" rel=\"noopener\">Konva</a>, while the backend is built with Play Framework and Akka in Scala.
 The project itself was produced for CS 2340 at Georgia Tech with Professor Christopher Simpkins <a href=\"https://cs2340.gitlab.io/\" target=\"_blank\" rel=\"noopener\">(class website)</a>."
 start: January 2019
 end: May 2019
 topics: